Umbro Cup

-The Umbro Cup was a friendly international football competition, which took place in June 1995 in England.
-The trophy was sponsored by the sports brand Umbro, the manufacturers of England's kit.
+The Umbro Cup was a friendly international football competition that took place in England in June 1995.
+The trophy was sponsored by the sports equipment brand Umbro, the manufacturers of the England national team's kit.

 Host nation England, Sweden, Japan and world champions Brazil participated in the tournament.
 Brazil were the eventual champions, after winning all three of their games.

-The staging of the competition served as an rehearsal for England's hosting of UEFA Euro 1996 the following summer.
-Matches took place at Wembley, Elland Road, Goodison Park, Villa Park and the City Ground.
+The staging of the competition served as a rehearsal for England's hosting of UEFA Euro 1996 the following summer.
+Matches took place at Wembley Stadium, Elland Road, Goodison Park, Villa Park and the City Ground.